 As a group, engineers earn some of the highest average starting salaries among those holding bachelor's degrees.
 The median annual wage for chemical engineers was $103,960 in May 2015.(Source: U.S. Bureau of Labor Statistics O.O.H)

-- Employment is projected to grow slower than average, about 2 percent from 2014-2024 for all occupations, although growth will vary by specialty; overall job opportunities for engineers are expected to be good.
+- • Employment is projected to grow 8 percent from 2016-2026, about as fast as the average for all occupations.
+The overall job opportunities for engineers is expected to be good.

 - A bachelor's degree in engineering is required for most entry-level jobs, but some research positions may require a graduate degree.